sachint-webonise/JAVA-Assignments/Assignment-3/readme.md

 1. Write a program to search string in a file.
 ==> file name : ExceptionHandling.java
     The program takes absolute path to read file.
+    It uses try-with-resources.
-    The program handles exception related to filehandling,I/O & closes the read & write stream at last in finally block.
+    The program handles exception related to filehandling,I/O.

 2. Write a program to to copy the content of one file to another ==> file name : FileCopy.java